Cheon-Young-Hwa/data-analysis-study-summary.github.io/README.md

 ## Course certifications
-(See the folder ‘course certification)
+(View the course certification folder)
 * Statistics for Data Science and Business Analysis (Udemy) 5 hours
 * A/B Testing in Python (Udemy) 3 hours
 * Machine Learning 101 with Scikit-learn and StatsModels (Udemy) 6 hours